Pranay-a-1/telegram-persona-bot/README.md

 Any message that is not a command will be treated as part of the conversation, and the bot will respond based on its current persona.

-## **Deployment**

-This bot is ready to be deployed on [Render](https://render.com/).
-The render.yaml file in the repository configures a Background Worker to run the bot.

-To deploy:

-1. Fork this repository to your GitHub account.
-2. On the Render dashboard, create a new "Blueprint" service.
-3. Connect the forked repository.
-4. In the "Environment" tab, add the necessary secrets (TELEGRAM\_BOT\_TOKEN, OWNER\_TELEGRAM\_ID, GROQ\_API\_KEY).
-5. Deploy\!
-Render will automatically install dependencies and start the bot.

-The service uses a persistent disk to ensure your SQLite database is not lost between restarts.

 ## **Project Structure**

 .
 ├── .gitignore
 ├── README.md
-├── render.yaml
 ├── requirements.txt
 ├── schema.sql
 └── src